wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-03-28-how-can-we-fix-open-source-culture.md

 The recent kerfuffle around the [NPM #unpublishgate](http://blog.npmjs.org/post/141577284765/kik-left-pad-and-npm) and the [Greenkeeper bot impersonation](https://medium.com/@boennemann/your-just-considered-harmful-679db7366b95) has got me thinking about the open source community and its culture.

 Sometimes the open source community feels like a wonderful, cooperative, welcoming place.
 There have been times when maintaining an open source project has given me an enormous sense of satisfaction and well-being.
-On the best days, complete strangers offer valuable feedback and even actively contribute to my projects.
+On the best days, complete strangers offer valuable feedback and even actively contribute to my projects.<!--more-->

 On the worst days I feel drained, unappreciated, and even abused.
 Stephan describes this more concisely than I could right at the bottom of [*Your "just" considered harmful*](https://medium.com/@boennemann/your-just-considered-harmful-679db7366b95):